borys25ol/pg2pyrquet/README.md

 Usage
 -----

-The primary command provided by this tool is `export-table` and `export-tables` commands, which allows you to export a PostgreSQL table or all PostgreSQL database tables to a Parquet files.
+The primary command provided by this tool is `export-table` and `export-database` commands, which allows you to export a PostgreSQL table or all PostgreSQL database tables to a Parquet files.

 ### Export a Single Table